w3f/Grants-Program/applications/substrate_core_polywrapper.md

 ### Project Details

 Polywrapper will be written in Rust and compiled to WASM so that it can be used by developers to call substrate methods by simply invoking graphql calls.
-We will deploy Substrate Polywrapper to the IPFS.

 Project heavily relies on the Polywrap toolchain and Polywrap team support.